Logged in members can use the Super Teacher Worksheets filing cabinet to save their favorite worksheets.

 What is the largest species of frog in the world?
 What is the most poisonous frog in the world?
 What is a herpetologist?
 Students will find these answers and more when they play this scavenger hunt game.Fish Scavenger Hunt Member

 What is the largest species of fish in the world today?
 List two other names for the pufferfish.
 What is the fastest species of fish in the world?
-This file contains 18 interesting fish facts.Frog Scavenger Hunt Member
+This file contains 18 interesting fish facts.Human Body Scavenger Hunt Member

 How many times does your heart beat in a year?
 If you could stretch out your small intestine, how long would it be?
 About how many hairs are on your head?
 This printable game is loaded with terrific facts about the human body.